circleci/circleci-docs/jekyll/_cci2/migrating-from-1-2.md

 CircleCI 2.0 introduces the requirement that you create a configuration file (`.circleci/config.yml`), and it adds new required keys for which values must be defined.
 This release also allows you to use multiple jobs in your configuration. **Note:** If you configure multiple jobs, it is important to have parallelism set to `1` to prevent duplication of job runs.

-If you already have a `circle.yml` file, this article will help you add the new required keys and values and then search and replace your 1.0 keys with 2.0 keys.
+If you already have a `circle.yml` file, this article will help you make a copy your exisiting file, create the new required keys, and then search and replace your 1.0 keys with 2.0 keys.
 If you do not have a `circle.yml` file, refer to the [Sample 2.0 `config.yml` File]({{ site.baseurl }}/2.0/sample-config) to get started from scratch.

+* Contents
+{:toc}

 ## Steps to Configure Required 2.0 Keys